History of the foreign policy of the United States: Expansionists triumphant

 A vigorous nationwide anti-expansionist movement, organized as the American Anti-Imperialist League, emerged that listened to Cleveland and Carl Schurz, as well as Democratic leader William Jennings Bryan, industrialist Andrew Carnegie, author Mark Twain and sociologist William Graham Sumner, and many prominent intellectuals and politicians who came of age in the Civil War.
-The anti-imperialists opposed expansion, believing that imperialism violated the fundamental principle that just republican government must derive from "consent of the governed."
+The anti-imperialists opposed expansion, believing that imperialism violated the fundamental principle that just republican government must derive from consent of the governed.
 The League argued that such activity would necessitate the abandonment of American ideals of self-government and non-intervention—ideals expressed in the Declaration of Independence, George Washington's Farewell Address and Lincoln's Gettysburg Address.

 Despite the efforts of the Cleveland and others, Secretary of State John Hay, naval strategist Alfred T. Mahan, Republican congressman Henry Cabot Lodge, Secretary of War Elihu Root, and young politician Theodore Roosevelt rallied expansionists.
 They had vigorous support from newspaper publishers William Randolph Hearst and Joseph Pulitzer, whipping up popular excitement.
 Mahan and Roosevelt designed a global strategy calling for a competitive modern navy, Pacific bases, an isthmian canal through Nicaragua or Panama, and, above all, an assertive role for America as the largest industrial power.

 President McKinley's position was that Hawaii could never survive on its own.
 It would quickly be gobbled up by Japan—already a fourth of the islands' population was Japanese.
 Japan would then dominate the Pacific and undermine American hopes for large-scale trade with Asia.
 While the Democrats could block a treaty in the Senate by denying it a two thirds majority, McKinley annexed Hawaii through a joint resolution, which required only a majority vote in each house.
 Hawaii became a territory in 1898 with full U.S. citizenship for its residents.
 It became the 50th state in 1959.

-United States, with backing from Great Britain, in 1900 announced the Open Door Policy so that all nations could gain access to the China market on equal, nonviolent terms.
+Open Door policy toward China

+The Open Door was a principle of free trade advocated by the United States towards China from 1850–1949.
+It called for equal treatment of foreign nationals and firms, as outlined in the Open Door notes issued in 1900 in cooperation with London.
+The idea was that all nations could gain access to the China market on equal, nonviolent terms, as opposed to China being divided into domains each controlled by a foreign state.
+Washington refused to accept any alteration in Asia that impinged upon China's territorial integrity or competitive trade, as seen in Secretary of State William Jennings Bryan's response to Japan's demands.
+The Open Door was included in the Lansing–Ishii Agreement and internationalized in the Nine-Power Treaty.
+Views on the Open Door range from it being a cover for economic imperialism to an example of self-fulfilling moral exceptionalism or enlightened self-interest in American foreign policy.